 Camping in East Glacier

-This side of the park is not as busy as West Glacier — the towns are small, and the amenities are limited.
-You’ll find East Glacier {just outside of the Two Medicine area}, St. Mary {the gateway to the Going-to-the-Sun Road on the east side}, and Babb {near the entrance to Many Glacier} on this quiet side of the park.
+The east side of the park is not as busy as West Glacier, making it the perfect place to camp.
+The towns on this side of Glacier are small, and the amenities are limited.
+On this quiet side of the park, you’ll find East Glacier (just outside of the Two Medicine area), St. Mary (the gateway to the Going-to-the-Sun Road on the east side), and Babb (near the entrance to Many Glacier).

 The mountains are dramatic here, and the wildlife viewing is PHENOMENAL!